ahounsel/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a Ph.D. student in the Computer Science department at Princeton University.
 My advisor is <a href="https://people.cs.uchicago.edu/~feamster/">Nick Feamster</a>.
 Generally speaking, I'm interested in Internet measurements, privacy, and censorship.
+My CV is available upon request.